<>

 Macro objects, like the Linux Kernel, could also be described using just Particles.

-Both the description and the grammars the description uses are represented by the same basic minimal structures allowing the whole system to be counted and analyzed.
+Both the description and the parsers the description uses are represented by the same basic minimal structures allowing the whole system to be counted and analyzed.

 *